Script-Fu Tools

 Note that the Gimp Python Console does not show what the ScriptFu interpreter printed or what the snippet output.
 That output goes to the terminal where Gimp was started, expect:

 A more frequent use is to run a snippet in batch mode.
-You can’t just execute ScriptFu Eval from a command line, because it is not a program, it is a plugin that must be invoked from within Gimp.
+You can’t just execute ScriptFu Eval from a command line, because, as said, it is not a program, it is a plugin that must be invoked from within Gimp.

 script-fu-Warning: foo